44 Legit Ways to Save Money Fast (Even if You’re Awful at Saving)

 22. Treat saving like a bill you pay to yourself.
 Set up your bank account to automatically transfer money from your checking account to your savings account once per month.

-This can be especially useful for workers who don’t rely on regular paychecks, like those in the gig economy or those who get paid in tips.
-For example, you could set up a $50 savings transfer midmonth.
-Or you could set aside 10% of your tips at the end of each shift.
+For workers who don’t rely on regular paychecks, like those who get paid in tips, set up a $50 savings transfer mid-month or set aside 10% of your tips at the end of each shift.

 23. Download savings apps that’ll help you save money without even thinking about it.
 One of our favorites is Digit, which pulls small amounts from your checking account to your savings account after determining how much you can safely put aside.